JustAn0therDev/Findin/README.md

 - ~~Search for files with specific extensions~~;
 - ~~Search with regular expressions~~;
-- Remove regular expression field since the search is done with Regex from the get-go;
+- ~~Remove regular expression field since the search is done with Regex from the get-go~~;
-- Re-think user experience;
+- ~~Re-think user experience~~;
-- Do not allow for search in binary files;
+- ~~Do not allow for search in binary files~~;
+- Allow the user to locate a path by searching for it inside the program with a folder helper;
+- Save the last search in a file that is always updated by each search made (this makes the "Search" button even better);
+- _If a search button is really used, it should have a consistent tab index for a good navigation_;
 - Allow for tabs with separate search states.

 The list is updated per feature implementation, change request or bug fix.